dweinstein/node-ssh-agent/README.md

 does not use the same binary protocol and instead uses [line delimited json](http://en.wikipedia.org/wiki/JSON_Streaming).

-This code is still being developed can significantly.
+This code is still being developed significantly.
 In particular the protocol could change.

 # TODO